Can we create a new will to divide assets between our daughters?

 Answer:

-We are sorry to hear of the passing of your child.
-When a beneficiary dies, it is referred to as a lapsed gift.
-Typically, the bequest to the deceased beneficiary will be included in the residuary estate and distributed according to the terms of the residuary clause in the will.
-If there is no residuary clause it will be distributed according to the laws of descent and distribution. it is possible to draft a codicil to a will in order to make changes to a will.
-However, it is recommended as best practice to draft a new will to minimize the potential for disputes when multiple documents are involved.
+We are sorry to hear of your loss.
+When a beneficiary passes away, it creates a lapsed gift.
+Generally, the bequest to the deceased will be included in the residuary estate and distributed according to the will's residuary clause.
+If there is no residuary clause, the assets will be distributed according to the laws of descent and distribution.
+You can draft a codicil to amend a will, but it’s often better to create a new will to avoid potential disputes from having multiple documents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.